kkmishra233/BandLabTest/README.md

 #Setup :-

-modify test data in jherkins file present at location : src/test/Resources/*.feature
+1.modify test data in jherkins file present at location : src/test/Resources/*.feature 2.By default this suite will run once with default test data

 #Run-suite :-